How to develop a social media policy for employees in 2020 and beyond

 3. Protect your business

-As much as this is about giving your employees the freedom to use social media for mutual aims, you need to protect your brand and business from peril.
-Clear and specific copyright, privacy and confidentiality clauses need to be included in this policy, as well as what company information can and cannot be shared.
+As much as this is about giving your employees the freedom to use social media for mutual aims, you must protect your brand and business from peril.
+This policy needs to include clear and specific copyright, privacy, and confidentiality clauses, as well as what company information can and cannot be shared.

-Of course, the social media policy also aims to prevent as much as is feasible, negative sentiments that result from actions by employees towards the company.
+Of course, the social media policy also aims to prevent negative sentiments resulting from employees’ actions towards the company as much as possible.
 This can include:

 • Defamatory posts about the company